giantswarm/kube-stresscheck/README.md

 kubectl delete -f https://raw.githubusercontent.com/giantswarm/kube-stresscheck/master/examples/node.yaml
 ```

-Usually pods like `kube-proxy`, `nginx-ingress-controller`, `calico-node` are crashlooping.
+Usually pods like `kube-proxy`, `ingress-nginx-controller`, `calico-node` are crashlooping.
 If kubelet or docker was affected by stress test then node will become `NotReady`.

 ## Stress test whole cluster